-Module 3 lessons help us to understand the main capabilities, tasks, and the Organization for ENGRS units operating in UN missions / PKOs.
+Module 3 lessons help us to understand the operational framework that is the main capabilities, tasks, and the Organization for TPTs operating in UN missions / PKOs.

 Note to instructor -

 It is recommended that Instructors read the document "United Nations Peacekeeping Operations Principles and Guidelines" (also known as the Capstone Doctrine).
 Instructors take a few minutes before the lesson to illustrate and hand out.